Human Hands as Probes for Interactive Object Understanding: Approach

 Information about both these aspects is directly available in egocentric videos.
 As hands interact with objects, we observe where they touch and via what grasp.
 However, learning models from such data as-is is hard; wherever we have the hand for supervision, we also have the same hand that trivially reveals the information that we want to predict.
 As a result, a naively trained model won't learn anything about the underlying object.
 To circumvent this issue, we propose a context prediction task: prediction of the hand locations and grasp type from image patches around the hand, but with hands \textit{masked out}.
 Our context prediction task encourages the model to use the context around an object to predict regions of interaction.
 For instance in \figref{hotspot-data}, the model can predict the region-of-interaction (location of the handle) from part of the pan visible in the context region.
 We call our model {\it Affordances via Context Prediction (ACP)}.

 \textbf{Data Generation.} Our data generation process, shown in \figref{hotspot-data}, assumes detections for hands, object-of-interaction, contact state, and grasp-type (see \figref{data-gen}).
 Starting with the hand that are in contact state, we sample a $s \times s$ patch around the detected hand.
 We crop out a $2s \times 2s$ {\it asymmetric} context region around this patch, with the $s \times s$ hand patch being at the bottom center of this context region.
 We mask out the $s \times s$ hand patch to obtain a masked context region that serves as the input to our model.
 The goal for the model is to predict a) the segmentation mask for the hand (and optionally also the object-of-interaction) inside the masked region, and b) the grasp-type exhibited by the hand.
 Supervision for these comes from the detections and the grasp predictions as described above.
-As the detector from Shan \etal~\cite{shan2020understanding} only outputs boxes, we derive an approximate segmentation mask by pasting the detection boxes.
+As the detector from~\cite{shan2020understanding} only outputs boxes, we derive an approximate segmentation mask by pasting the detection boxes.
 We also sample additional positives from around the object-of-interaction detections and negatives from the remaining image.
-Patches are sampled at varying scale.
-We reshape the context windows to $128 \times 128$ before feeding them into our network.
+We sample patches at varying scale and reshape them to $128 \times 128$ before feeding them into our network.

 \textbf{Model Architecture and Training.} The masked context region is processed through a \RS{50} encoder, followed by two separate heads to predict the segmentation mask and the grasp type.
 The segmentation head uses a deconvolutional decoder to produce $64\times 64$ segmentation masks, and is trained using binary cross-entropy loss with the positive class weighed by a factor of 4.
 The grasp-type prediction uses 2 fully-connected layers to predict the applicable grasp types.
 As more than one grasp is applicable, we model it as a multi-label problem and train using independent binary cross-entropy losses for each grasp-type.
 For each example, the highest scoring class from GUN71 model is treated as positive, lowest 15 are treated as negatives, and the remaining are not used for computing loss.